mk270/whitakers-words/english_to_latin.md

 {NOTE: The vertical bar should not appear anywhere in meanings except at the begining as a continuation flag.)

-<P>Correct use of symbols/codes in MEAN is very important.
+Correct use of symbols/codes in MEAN is very important.
 One must not use them 'free form'.
 They are used in the parsing of MEAN and inproper use can defeat a processing program.
 While some main programs have many built-in checks,